 Oberlin OnCampus features brief bios of faculty and staff members new to the campus community.
-New employees who have not completed the New Employee Information form that was included in their human resources packet can still submit information by e-mailing firstname.lastname@example.org.
+New employees who have not completed the New Employee Information form that was included in their human resources packet can still submit information by sending an email to firstname.lastname@example.org.
 Others who want to supplement the information they have already provided may do so by e-mail.
 All new employees should e-mail a digital portrait-style photo to Oberlin OnCampus, or contact us to arrange to have a photo taken.

 Christopher Neal Anderson

 Chris Anderson is a professor of evolution and ecology, and is teaching an advanced course in invertebrate biology as well as team teaching an introductory course in genetics and ecology.
 Anderson earned a BS at Denison University and, in 2009, a PhD at UCLA.
 Prior to Oberlin, Anderson was in Mexico City working as a postdoctoral fellow at the National Autonomous University of Mexico.
 The last time he was at Oberlin was during his undergrad days, when his ultimate Frisbee team lost to Oberlin’s HorseCows.